peterkacmarik/web-scraping-sreality/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 If you have any questions or suggestions for improving this script, feel free to open an [issue](https://github.com/peterkacmarik/web-scraping-sreality/issues) or submit a [pull request](https://github.com/peterkacmarik/web-scraping-sreality/pulls).

+**Note:**

+This script is for educational purposes only.
+Be mindful of Daft.ie's terms of service when scraping their website.